cfernan3/CSC510-Project/DESIGN/DESIGN.md

 #### Design Pattern

-**Space Reactor**
+**Space Responder**
-Whatbot is based on a space reactor bot design pattern.
+Whatbot is based on a space responder bot design pattern.
-A Space Reactor bot has the following characteristics.
+A Space Responder bot has the following characteristics.

 * Reacts to messages:
 Whatbot responds to chat commands, performs the corresponding action, and sends back an output/acknowledgement to the user.
 Examples of cases when the bot reacts to user input: creating a standup, conducting a standup session, etc